wlsf82/protractor-and-webrtc/README.md

 Also, while the npm script is running, you should see the Chrome browser being automatically opened and closed.

 And with this we finish lesson 0.
-Move to lesson 1 to create the first test! =)
+Move on to lesson 1 to create the first test.

 ## Lesson 1 - First test